 Although it’s not necessary to use a cast-iron skillet, I feel it really enhances the texture of your “cornbread”.
-Because the bread develops a more authentic crust due to how well cast-iron skillets retain heat.
-It also helps that I pre-heat the skillet and add butter to the pan before filling the pan with batter and baking.
+Because the bread develops a more authentic crust due to how well a cast-iron skillet retains heat.
+It also helps that I preheat the skillet and add butter to the pan before filling the pan with batter and baking.

 If you still don’t own a cast-iron skillet and you’ve been unable to pry one from your grandma, I encourage you to consider getting one as soon as you can.
 Don’t take my word for it, ask grandma why she loves her pan.

 I assure you, that you will get plenty of use out of your skillet.
 A quick search on our site and you’ll see I have both savory and sweet recipes that call for a cast-iron skillet.
 Trust me, I’ll give you plenty of keto recipe options that will have you pulling it out often.
 I will add that it should be already seasoned so that it’s non-stick from day one.

 Like I mentioned earlier, I preheat my cast-iron skillet prior to adding the batter.
 It’s something I learned years ago when I would bake traditional cornbread and it works beautifully with keto cornbread too.
 Trust me, it’s so worth the extra step to ensure you are getting the perfect flavor and texture.

 You should know that it’s super easy to add a few extra ingredients to your keto coconut flour cornbread to make it extra special.

 Here are just a few add-ins you might want to try: